mcrescas/mcrescas/README.md

 <p>

 As a Computer Science engineer with over six years of experience in high-performance computing and research, I specialize in physically-based and neural rendering, computer vision, and computational imaging.
-My work bridges the gap between cutting-edge research and robust, high-performance software
+My work bridges the gap between cutting-edge research and robust, high-performance software — most notably through contributions to Mitsuba 3.

 My research, published in ACM Transactions on Graphics and Optics Letters, demonstrates a deep commitment to innovation, precision, and impact.
 I have led projects from concept to deployment, authored award-winning thesis, and developed tools such as VERIV (13.3k+ installs) and MiTransient (Best Poster ICCP 2024, 7.8k+ downloads), now used by researchers worldwide.
 </p>